VoIP Resources VoIP Fundamentals VoIP Glossary

 What About Video Calls and Other Data Transfers?

 Video calls can require anywhere from 3x to 20x the amount of bandwidth as an audio call, depending on the quality.
-You'll again need to know how many of these might be occurring at once in order to estimate its impact on your bandwidth.
+A safe estimate for a video conference is roughly 5 Mbps per attendee, but this depends on the service you’re using.
+Some services use more data than others, so check with your service provider for their requirements.
+You'll need to estimate how many video calls might be occurring at once to estimate their impact on your bandwidth.

 The same applies for other types of data transfers.
-Your phone system will share the same internet bandwidth as your computing needs, and while web browsing and email won't have much of an impact, activities like streaming video and transferring large files will need to be taken into account for your estimate.
+Your phone system will share internet bandwidth with all your company’s other computing activities that require the internet.
+While web browsing and email applications won't have much of an impact, activities like streaming video and transferring large data files will need to be considered for your estimate.
+Keep in mind that some high-resolution photo and graphic arts files can be many megabytes in size.
+You may want to conduct an audit, taking a look at all your staff’s digital activities to analyze your company’s bandwidth needs today and plan for future growth.

-Your business should already have an internet plan with a local Internet Service Provider.
-ISPs price their plans according to bandwidth, which should make it easy to see if your current plan meets your estimate.
-Take a look at the upload/download speeds of your plan or give them a call to see if your current plan meets your VoIP bandwidth requirements.
+Your business should already have an internet plan with an Internet Service Provider.
+ISPs price their plans according to bandwidth, which should make it easy for a VoIP bandwidth calculator to see if your current plan meets your estimate.
+Look at the upload/download speeds of your plan or give your provider a call to see if your current plan meets your VoIP bandwidth requirements.
 If it doesn't, you should consider upgrading your plan.

-It's possible, for whatever reason, that the advertised speeds and the speeds you're actually getting don't match up.
-To make sure, you can use our free VoIP Network Test to see what speeds you're currently getting.
+It's possible that the advertised speeds and the speeds you're getting don't match up.
+To make sure, you can use OnSIP’s free VoIP Network Test to see what speeds you're currently getting.

 Learn more about VoIP Fundamentals